TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/picolisp/how-to-implement-the-solution.md

-Without further ado, letís implement Hello World in PicoLisp:
+Without further ado, let‚Äôs implement Hello World in PicoLisp:

 ```picolisp
 (prinl "Hello, World!")'
 ```

-And, perhaps unsurprisingly, thatís it!
+And, perhaps unsurprisingly, that‚Äôs it!
 With a single line, we can print Hello World in PicoLisp.

-Of course, letís break down whatís happening.
+Of course, let‚Äôs break down what‚Äôs happening.
 Since PicoLisp is a dialect of Lisp, we can expect a ton of parentheses.
 In fact, our solution requires a single set of parentheses at a minimum.

 Inside the parentheses, we have a function call.
-In this case, the print function is named prinl and the input is our ìHello, World!î string.
+In this case, the print function is named prinl and the input is our ‚ÄúHello, World!‚Äù string.
 When executed, our string will print to the console.